Jerry-ya-ya/JackAndBeanstalks/worklog.md

     (routerLink should add '/' for root-level redirection)

 - Complete the login and logout feature, turn some navbar to private and connect SQL.

+- Complete the todo feature, create an interceptor, and inject it.